e2tha-e/template-engine-comparison/README.md

 implemented paradigm (functional) does not offer an inferior experience to the alternative (imperative).

-If the generalizations about public disinterest in this benchoff can be allowed as givens (i.e. not requiring scientific rigor), we'll proceed then with maintaining this readme with occasional updates incorporating new information.

 ### Abstract

 These are a series of tests benchmarking the